 The publication of The Shadow of the Sun in Europe and the United States (where pre-publication extracts from the book were run in the New York Review of Books and The New Yorker, the latter a magazine with a global reputation for fact-checking), was greeted indulgently by most reviewers.
 Few of these reviewers were Africanists, or Africans.
 One or two of them drew attention to deficiencies in Kapuściński’s accounts of other events, notably the revolution in Zanzibar.
 A review in The Economist criticised his account of the Rwandan genocide and of the coming to power of Idi Amin in Uganda.
 It also noted the absence of any mention of “the two great powers that now dominate the continent, the World Bank and the International Monetary Fund.”
 Kapuściński, the Economist reviewer concluded, “creates an Africa of his own.
 It is a fascinating place, whether it ever existed as he tells it is another matter altogether.”

 There were just two other dissenting voices among reviewers of the book: in the Village Voice (April 19, 2001) Aleksandar Hemon accused Kapuściński of racism; David Rieff extended and subtilized this analysis in the L.A.
 Times (August xx 2001).
 Most reviewers appeared unaware of the interpretive oddities and factual inaccuracies in the book, or else they seemed to regard them as beside the point.
 Some declared that Kapuściński’s stylistic accomplishment meant that they did not matter.
-In a later review of the paperback edition of The Shadow of the Sun, for example, ( New Statesman, April 22, 2002), Jason Cowley wrote:
+In a later review of the paperback edition of The Shadow of the Sun, for example, (, April 22, 2002), Jason Cowley wrote:

 Kapuściński himself has defended the vocabulary of the court servants in The Emperor in the following terms: